-Valley Mountain Regional Center’s Cultural Initiative is a movement meant to expand our responsiveness and affinity for our diverse sectors of our developmental disabilities community within our valley and mountain regions.
+Valley Mountain Regional Center’s Cultural outreach is a movement meant to expand our responsiveness and affinity for our diverse sectors of our developmental disabilities community within our valley and mountain regions.
 We achieve this by reaching out and participating in the public square whenever and wherever it’s engaged, helping to build power and agency among groups who feel they have none, and strengthening the advocacy of individuals with developmental disabilities.

 June 20, 2019 – Update

 The Department of Developmental Services recently made four reports about what they are doing to reduce Disparities in using services.
 Each one is written in English and Spanish.

 1. Background and Process for Developing Disparity Measures(PDF)